Bill Wennington

 William Percey Wennington (born April 26, 1963) is a Canadian former professional basketball player who won three National Basketball Association (NBA) championships with the Chicago Bulls.
-A center, he represented Canada in the 1984 Olympics and 1983 World University Games, where the team won gold.
-He was also on the Canadian team that narrowly missed qualification for the 1992 Olympics.
+A center, he represented Canada in the 1984 Olympics and the 1983 World University Games, where the team won gold.
+He was on the Canadian team which narrowly missed qualifying for the 1992 Olympics.
 Wennington has been inducted into the Quebec Basketball Hall of Fame and the Canadian Basketball Hall of Fame.
+In June 2026, Complex Canada named Wennington 17th in their ranking of The 20 Best Canadian Basketball Players of All Time.

 Amateur career

-Born in Montreal, Wennington later attended New York City's Long Island Lutheran Middle and High School, where he played under coach Bob McKillop, and led the Crusaders to, at one time, a No. 1 ranking in the northeast region, and a top 10 ranking in the nation.
-He then was recruited to St. John's University, and he played on one NCAA Final Four team under basketball coach Lou Carnesecca.
+Born in Montreal, Wennington moved to Long Island as a child.
+He did not play basketball until moving to the United States and claimed he "didn't touch a basketball" until he was 11 years old.
+He attended Long Island Lutheran Middle and High School in Brookville, New York, where he played under coach Bob McKillop, and led the Crusaders to a No. 1 ranking in the northeast region and a top 10 ranking in the U.S. He was recruited to St. John's University in Queens, New York and he played on an NCAA Final Four team under coach Lou Carnesecca.

 Professional career

-He was drafted 16th in the first round of the 1985 NBA draft by the Dallas Mavericks, where he played his first several seasons.
-Wennington made his NBA debut on October 29, 1985.
+Wennington was drafted 16th in the first round of the 1985 NBA draft by the Dallas Mavericks.
+He made his NBA debut on October 29, 1985.
 On June 26, 1990, he was traded to the Sacramento Kings along with two 1990 first-round draft picks in exchange for Rodney McCray and two future second-round draft picks.

-Before signing as a free agent with the Chicago Bulls in 1993, he spent a few years in Italy playing for Virtus (Knorr) from Bologna.
+Before signing as a free agent with the Chicago Bulls in 1993, he spent a few years playing for Virtus (Knorr) in Bologna, Italy.
 In 1998, Chicago-area McDonald's restaurants sold a sandwich named after Wennington called the Beef Wennington.
-After the break-up of the highly successful Chicago Bulls of the 1990s, Wennington played his final NBA season with the Sacramento Kings.
-He played alongside Ron Harper, Michael Jordan, Scottie Pippen and Dennis Rodman.
-Wennington was the backup center for Luc Longley.
+After the break-up of the Chicago Bulls dynasty of the 1990s, Wennington played his final NBA season with the Sacramento Kings.

 Post-basketball career

 After his playing career ended, Wennington became a radio color commentator for the Bulls.
-Wennington was inducted into the Canadian Basketball Hall of Fame in 2005.

-Wennington featured in the 2020 docuseries The Last Dance.
+He was inducted into the Canadian Basketball Hall of Fame in 2005.
+He was featured in the 2020 docuseries The Last Dance.